 This Order contains both TBELs and WQBELs for individual pollutants.
-The technologybased effluent limitations (TBELs)consist of restrictions on for BOD, and TSS, pH, and percent removal of BOD and TSS are not applicable to GRIP-AWTF because the BOD and TSS have already been removed and the effluent limitations have consistently been met at the San Jose Creek WRPs.
-Similarly the pH TBEL of 6.0 to 9.0 has also been consistently met so a pH TBEL is not applicable.
-However, pH effluent limitations of 6.5 to 8.5, per Basin Plan, are included because pH is listed on the 303(d) list of impaired waterbodies for the San Gabriel River.
+The technology-based effluent limitations consist of restrictions on BOD, TSS, pH, and percent removal of BOD and TSS.
 Restrictions on BOD, TSS and pH are discussed in section IV.B. of the Fact Sheet.
 This Order's technology-based pollutant restrictions implement the minimum, applicable federal technology-based requirements.
 However, the removal efficiency requirement for BOD and TSS does not apply to GRIP-AWTF.
 Since the BOD and TSS have already been removed and the effluent limitations have consistently been met at the San Jose Creek WRPs, the 85% removal efficiency for BOD and TSS is not applicable to the GRIP-AWTF.
 In addition, the GRIP-AWTF is treating a wastewater with very low influent concentrations coming from the San Jose Creek WRP.
 In addition, this Order contains effluent limitations more stringent than the minimum, federal technology-based requirements that are necessary to meet water quality standards.